Promoting tolerance, human dignity and fundamental human rights

-We can understand the major contemporary challenges of the fight against racism and all forms of discrimination only if we are aware of the history of black people.
+We can understand the major contemporary challenges of the fight against racism and all forms of discrimination only if we are aware of the history of people of African descent.

 Since its launch, the Slave Route Project has contributed to the production of innovative knowledge, the development of high-level scientific networks and the support of memory initiatives on the theme of slavery, its abolition and the resistance it generated.

 It has done so through various activities, including scientific research, the publication of reference books, the development of educational materials, the inventory of sites of memorial sites, the promotion of living cultures and the preservation of archives and oral traditions related to this history.